-The film introduces a group race contenders who are nevertheless easily identifiable as particularly familiar western stereotypes (the film makes no pretense toward bold originality, only in an effective and affecting method of presenting its catalog of well-traveled genre tropes): Carbo, the brash, foolhardy youth out to make a name for himself (Jan-Michael Vincent), Miss Jones,the whore with a heart of gold (Candice Bergen), Mister, the grizzled Civil War veteran (Ben Johnson), the Mexican (Mario Arteaga) whose toothache provides the film with one of most interpretations of its title, Sir Harry Norfolk, the out of his element foreigner (Ian Bannen), Luke Matthews, the slick gambler/adventurer (James Coburn) and Sam Clayton, the weathered cowboy (Gene Hackman), these last two being not only sharing a lengthy history but also fraternal membership in Colonel Roosevelt’s Rough Riders, an experience which will be vividly recounted by both men with their reference point being Clayton’s deceased Cuban wife (among the other threads binding “Bite the Bullet” and “The Professionals” are similar recollections made by Clayton and the earlier film’s Dolworth [Burt Lancaster] about the noble whore as self-sacrificing revolutionary, as well as Clayton’s characteristic defense against cruelty to horses which is certainly a reflection of the character Ehrengard, played by Robert Ryan in the 1966 film), a connection emphasizing both films’ dedication to a romantic ideal which Brooks instills even during the turbulent narrative twists of his westerners: a more roughly hewn but nevertheless coded sense of behavior which values the honor of a word given, loyalty and a peculiar sense of chivalry despite the outer trappings of random commercial promiscuity (charitably and perhaps sensibly, Brooks’ frontier prostitutes are not regarded as fallen women but as “angels of mercy” to whom when a man hands over money for their services “the man always gets the better end of the deal”; an extremely liberated concession to idea of the endurance of the range cowboy through loneliness and the value contributed through that by “the world’s oldest profession”, rather than just as insultingly decorous, fashionably provocative Hollywood window dressing).
+The film introduces a group race contenders who are nevertheless easily identifiable as particularly familiar western stereotypes (the film makes no pretense toward bold originality, only in an effective and affecting method of presenting its catalog of well-traveled genre tropes): Carbo, the brash, foolhardy youth out to make a name for himself (Jan-Michael Vincent), Miss Jones,the whore with a heart of gold (Candice Bergen), Mister, the grizzled Civil War veteran (Ben Johnson), the Mexican (Mario Arteaga) whose toothache provides the film with one of the most obvious interpretations of its title, Sir Harry Norfolk, the out of his element foreigner (Ian Bannen), Luke Matthews, the slick gambler/adventurer (James Coburn) and Sam Clayton, the weathered cowboy (Gene Hackman); these last two not only sharing a lengthy history, but also fraternal membership in Colonel Roosevelt’s Rough Riders, an experience which will be vividly recounted by both men with their reference point being Clayton’s deceased Cuban wife (among the other threads binding “Bite the Bullet” and “The Professionals” are similar recollections made by Clayton and the earlier film’s Dolworth [Burt Lancaster] about the noble whore as self-sacrificing revolutionary, as well as Clayton’s characteristic defense against cruelty to horses which is certainly a reflection of the character Ehrengard, played by Robert Ryan in the 1966 film), a connection emphasizing both films’ dedication to a romantic ideal which Brooks instills even during the turbulent narrative twists of his westerners: a more roughly hewn but nevertheless coded sense of behavior which values the honor of a word given, loyalty and a peculiar sense of chivalry despite the outer trappings of random commercial promiscuity.
+Charitably, and perhaps sensibly, Brooks’ frontier prostitutes are not regarded as fallen women but as “angels of mercy” to whom when a man hands over money for their services “the man always gets the better end of the deal”; an extremely liberated (and modern) concession to the notion of the professional woman as a source of solace in the range cowboy’s continuous battle with loneliness, and the value contributed by “the world’s oldest profession” as a source of vitally necessary solace in the endurance of inevitable isolation, rather than just as insultingly decorous, fashionably provocative Hollywood window dressing.

 In fact, though there is a sympathetic strain of empathy with all but the most peripheral of characters (more about this in a moment) that characterizes both of Brooks’ western adventures: regardless of which side of a conflict a character is positioned, there is a generous consideration of a person’s worth, that- despite the limitation of screen time -their existence as a part of the narrative mosaic is considered thematically contributory, essential.
 None of the main characters exert their personalities nor engage in action without a perceptible influence attributable to the temporary societal glue unconsciously fashioned by the collective group; it is clear that despite (or more accurately, perhaps because of) the disparate backgrounds (we are to presume as little is given for actual exposition as character in this film is defined by gesture) and isolating nature of the nomadic frontier lifestyle there exists a symbiotic understanding of a particular code of behavior between the competitors (even the young hothead once exposed to the wisdom of experience) that arises from a sympathetic acknowledgement of shared experience.
 Time, both in its cataloging of the passing of a life and as a harbinger of inexorable change is a major player in the film- equally as important as any character -and the film deftly chronicles the slow erosion of each character’s defensive posturing in a concession to a silently brokered camaraderie that reduces the competitive motive of the contest from a personal one to a virtual surrender to fate.
 Though written and directed in a deceptively simple, linear narrative fashion, Brooks creates an entirely lived-in universe (initially through words, then translated into impeccable performance from each of surprisingly diverse cast, several of whom have not displayed prior ease with their craft) where the ghosts of the past forever color the character of each of the contestants; much of this is merely suggested, some more overtly stated, but in either degree masterfully interwoven into a richly evocative tapestry of men and women engaged in a common, hard lifestyle in which shared kindnesses can be as valuable as a bag of gold nuggets.